Ginger Sparkle Cookies

 I've never really been a fan of molasses and when I was little, I somehow formed the opinion that molasses was right up there with cod liver oil.
 There seemed to be a perception that it was "good for you" and as such, I avoided that suspicious-looking brown mixture.

 Through the years, I would occasionally try ginger snaps and while I didn't mind the crispy ones broken up and mixed with vanilla ice cream, they still seemed to be lacking something.
 I kept thinking they needed icing or something else to propel them from plain to pleasing.
 As a result, other than gingerbread men, I never bothered to make ginger cookies.

-I was visiting a friend and she offered me some of her ginger cookies.
-I declined and told her I didn't really care for cookies made with molasses and that I would pass.
+I was visiting a friend and she offered me some of her ginger sparkle cookies.
+I declined and told her I didn't really care for cookies made with molasses.
 She urged me to try her cookies, confidently stating that they were different and I would like them.
 I bit into the cookies and she was right.
-They were lovely and soft and spicy.
-Rather than plain slightly boring cookies, these were wonderful.
+They were lovely and soft and... spicy!
+Rather than plain-tasting cookies that were missing something, like the other kinds I'd tried, these were wonderful.
 They didn't taste overmuch like molasses and with grains of sugar crusting them, they were truly delicious.
 I was hooked and fell in love with the cookies and asked her for the recipe.